Peripheral = furthest away, neuro = nerve, pathy = damage.

-Other treatment approaches are listed on the next page, though there is limited research to support some of these.
+Other treatment approaches are listed below, though there is limited research to support these.

-Although not always proven in studies, there is anecdotal reports on these approaches.
+Although they are often supported by limited evidence, there are anecdotal reports on these approaches.
 With a condition that is painful, it is worth trying each of these in case they help (though not all at the same time).

 Acetyl-L-carnitine (Alcar) is a supplement that has been effective in small studies and anecdotally.
 Other studies did not find a benefit.

 Acupuncture is annecdotally reported to improve quality of life but not supported by research.
 A study comparing acupuncture to placebo showed no benefit, but the acupuncture was a standardised rather than individualised treatment.
 This is one you need to decide for yourself.